stoicdavi/phpProjects/marketplace_price_calculator/README.md

 ![image](https://github.com/stoicdavi/phpProjects/assets/117593948/c5311ad7-8da2-4e7f-be02-1a9d92563d1a)
 #### Login page
 ![image](https://github.com/stoicdavi/phpProjects/assets/117593948/7de7eb0e-03e7-4f83-ba15-a9766f8aaa1d)
-- it ensures that only registered user can login using the right password ans uername
+- it ensures that only registered users can login using the right password and username
 #### On successful login
 ![image](https://github.com/stoicdavi/phpProjects/assets/117593948/2a08f0ad-cae6-401f-b594-be2830a628de)
-- when you click logout on the marketplace page, youe are directed back to the loginpage.
+- when you click logout on the marketplace page, you are directed back to the login page.